 Create a schedule for your literacy block and stick to it (for a little while)

 First, write out a minute-by-minute schedule.
-Making a schedule on paper might reveal how you can work guided reading into your literacy block.
+Making a schedule on paper might reveal how you can work reading small groups into your literacy block.
 After you make a schedule, try sticking to it for a time period to give you a chance to work out the kinks.
 For example, if you have 90 minutes for your reading block, it could look like this:

 - 15 minutes: shared reading